Skip to content

 CAO Filing Requirements

-Condominium corporations in Ontario are legally obligated to file returns and notices of change with the CAO.
-The information corporations file is publicly available in the CAO’s Condo Registry.
+Condominium corporations in Ontario are legally required to file condo returns and notices of change with the CAO.
+Certain information that corporations file is made publicly available in CAO’s Condo Registry.

 Summary

-• Condo corps must file returns and notices of change
+• Condo corporations must file returns and notices of change

-• The information you file is posted on the CAO’s Condo Registry
+• The information you file is posted on CAO’s Condo Registry

 What are condo returns?

-Returns are forms containing basic information about the condo such as the date it was created, its service address and who is currently in its board of directors.
-Corporations must file these with the CAO to update this information in our publicly available database.
-This information is also used to determine annual assessment fees that corporations must pay while providing important information to the public about your condo.
+Returns are forms containing basic information about an Ontario condo like when it was created, its address and who is currently on its board of directors.
+Information from returns is used to calculate annual assessment fees that corporations must pay to CAO.

 Annual return